Sahilj11/Learning-notes/Notes/MCA/2nd sem/CSA.md

 In stack organization, a stack data structure is used to store data and addresses.
 The stack grows and shrinks dynamically as data is pushed onto or popped off the stack.
 The CPU typically includes a special-purpose register called the stack pointer (SP) that points to the top of the stack.
 Operations such as push and pop are used to add data to and remove data from the stack, respectively.
 Stack organization is commonly used for function calls, parameter passing, local variable storage, and managing program execution flow.
 It provides a simple and efficient way to manage data storage and retrieval but may require careful management to avoid stack overflow or underflow.

-## Control Word
-A control word, also known as a control register or control status register, is a special-purpose register in a computer's CPU or other hardware components that contains control information used to configure or control the behavior of the processor or device.

-Control words typically consist of a set of bits, each representing a specific control or configuration option.
-These bits can be set or cleared by software instructions or by hardware signals to enable or disable certain features, select operating modes, or configure various parameters of the processor or device.

-There are 14 binary selection inputs in the unit, and their combined value specifies a control word.

 ## Flynn
 ![](../../statics/Pasted%20image%2020240313205258.png)